Help us improve your experience.

 Required Boilerplate for SNMP Scripts

-Junos OS SNMP scripts can be written in Extensible Stylesheet Language Transformations (XSLT), Stylesheet Language Alternative syntaX (SLAX), or Python.
-SNMP scripts must include the necessary boilerplate required for that script language for both basic script functionality, as well as any optional functionality used within the script such as the Junos OS extension functions and named templates.
-This topic provides standard boilerplate that can be used in XSLT, SLAX, and Python SNMP scripts.
+You can write Junos OS SNMP scripts in Extensible Stylesheet Language Transformations (XSLT), Stylesheet Language Alternative syntaX (SLAX), or Python.
+SNMP scripts must include the necessary boilerplate required for that script language.
+Include boilerplate for both basic script functionality, as well as any optional functionality used within the script such as the Junos OS extension functions and named templates.
+This topic provides standard boilerplate that you can use in XSLT, SLAX, and Python SNMP scripts.

 SLAX Boilerplate for SNMP Scripts